BiancaNiemann/Learning_and_Notes/Snowflake_Hands_On_Essentials_Badge/Badge_3_Folder/Badge_3_Notes.md

 - Can store and share code, and people can ask for an get copies
 - Streamlit requires you to have a Github account (not SiS)

+#### 📓 Changes Needed When Moving from SiS to SniS
+- The biggest differences between SiS and SniS (Streamlit not in Snowflake or "The OG") are:
+1) How users connect to your app.
+2) How you connect your app to Snowflake.
+- With SniS, users will be able to connect to your app more easily.
+- You can set up your SniS app in a way that doesn't require them to log in or have a USER in your Snowflake account.
+- In fact, Streamlit will host your app for free if you make it open to the public.

 #### Keywords
 * Streamlit